Katy Mathias, President

 Brenda McVay created, developed and directed The Learning Place preschool in Stamford, CT from 2002-2006.
 She has taught children in a variety of program settings over her career, most recently supervising a special education classroom on Bainbridge Island and in North Carolina before that.
 Brenda has instructed Early Childhood Education undergraduate students at Kansas State University’s Hoeflin Stonehouse childhood development center, has led two separate Headstart programs, and early in her career worked to help military families at an army installation childhood development center.
 Brenda holds a Master of Science degree in Early Childhood Special Education from Kansas State University and a Bachelors of Education degree in Elementary Education from the University of Hawaii.
 Brenda is an active volunteer, currently devoting time to assist the Blazers Cross Country Program and, along with her husband and two children, calls Bainbridge Island home.

-Robin Miller, MA, CCC/SLP, has 19 years of experience as a Speech/Language.
+Robin Miller, MA, CCC/SLP, has 19 years of experience as a Speech/Language Pathologist.
 She has been a resident of Bainbridge Island since 2003.
 After receiving her Bachelor of Science in Speech and Hearing Sciences in 1996 at the University of Washington, Robin then traveled to the other side of the mountains to obtain her Master of Arts in Speech/Hearing Sciences at Washington State University in 1998.
 Robin originally began her speech and language career in adult neurogenics, completing her Clinical Fellowship at the VA Puget Sound Health Care System in Seattle.
 Over time, she broadened her skills to provide care to preschool and school aged children.
 Robin now enjoys full-time employment in her private practice providing speech and language therapy to children and adults.
-In her free time, Robin enjoys the company of her family, son and two children, as well as her non-human family members which include, 2 dogs, 2 cats and cockatiel and 2 fish.
+In her free time, Robin enjoys the company of her family, husband and two children, as well as her non-human family members which include, 2 dogs, 2 cats and cockatiel and 2 fish.

 Sue Anderson, Psychotherapist